openhab/openhab-addons/bundles/org.openhab.binding.thekeys/README.md

 ## Prerequisites

-At least one TheKeys Smartlock which is associated with a The Keys Gateway.
-The Gateway must be paired with the Sartlock via the android/ios app.
+At least one TheKeys Smartlock which is associated with The Keys Gateway.
+The Gateway must be paired with the Smartlock via the android/ios app.
 It is recommended to configure static IP addresses for the Gateway.

 ### Setup